-ENGR 270-3 Surveying
+ENGR 270 Surveying

 This course introduces key principles in the use and adjustments of survey equipment, including GPS, GIS and graphic communication, and the associated fieldwork and data interpretation required for engineering projects.
-This is a three-week course immediately following second-term final examinations.
+This is a three-week course running from May 01, 2024 - May 24, 2024.